dzsonigg/deep_learning_hw3/README.md

 hw3_grxh8f*.ipynb - the homework

 I used 87 days to predicting the future, but we can modify it.
-We have a trd variable (training days) so we can set how many days want we to see.
+We have a 'trd' variable (training days) so we can set how many days want we to see.
+We can maybe 100 or 180.